Algorithmic Pirogov-Sinai theory

 \subsection{An FPTAS for the torus}

 The obstacle to applying Theorem~\ref{mainThmTorCount} to obtain a genuine FPTAS for the torus is that if $\eps = \exp(- \omega(n))$, then the bound of Theorem~\ref{thmTorusBorgs} on the contribution from large contours is not small enough to ignore.
-However, this bound is not optimal in general.
-By using much more sophisticated topological tools, Borgs, Chayes, and Tetali~\cite{borgs2012tight} showed a bound of $\exp (- \Theta(n^{d-1}))$ on contribution to the Potts model partition function on the torus of configurations containing an `interface' of non-zero winding number on the torus.
+However, by using much more sophisticated topological tools, Borgs, Chayes, and Tetali~\cite{borgs2012tight} showed a bound of $\exp (- \Theta(n^{d-1}))$ for the contributions to the Potts model partition function due to configurations containing an `interface' of non-zero winding number on the torus.
 This upper bound is matched by an upper bound of $\exp( \Theta(n^{d-1}))$ on the mixing time of the Glauber dynamics for the Potts model on the torus in the same paper.

 Remarkably, these two ingredients together with the techniques of this paper can give a true FPTAS and efficient sampling algorithm on the torus.
-If $\eps = \exp ( - o(n^{d-1}))$ then we safely ignore contributions to the partition function from configurations with interfaces and run our counting and sampling algorithms.
+If $\eps = \exp ( - o(n^{d-1}))$, then we safely ignore contributions to the partition function from configurations with interfaces and run our counting and sampling algorithms.
 But if $\eps = \exp ( - \Omega(n^{d-1}))$ then the Glauber dynamics provide a sampling algorithm that runs in time polynomial in $n$ and $1/\eps$.
-While the idea is straightforward, the topological details are rather complicated and so we leave this (and similar applications to models besides the Potts model) for future work.
+The idea is straightforward, but the topological details are rather complicated, and so we leave this for future work.